umddb/datascience-fall14/lab8/README.md

 ### Installing Spark Streaming

-- You should already have installed.
+- You should already have Spark installed.
 Follow directions from `lab6` to do so if not.

 ---